notblackout/kf2-controlled-difficulty/options.md

 move them closer to human players.
 This teleporting is unconditionally enabled in the vanilla game.

-"true" allows zeds to teleport in exactly the same way they do in the vanilla game.
+true allows zeds to teleport in exactly the same way they do in the vanilla game.

-"false" prevents zeds from teleporting closer to players.
+false prevents zeds from teleporting closer to players.
 A zed can still teleport if it becomes convinced that it is stuck.
 Furthermore, this option does not affect the way incoming zed squads or cohorts choose spawnpoints, which means that brand new zeds can still spawn around corners, surrounding